aptvision/docker-conquest/README.md

 The following ports on the container are exposed for you to bind to:
   - Port 5678 - used for DICOM send/query/receive.
   - Port 80 - used for http.

+### Lua scripts
+This image allows you to specify arbitrary lua scripts for all of the built in events.
+The available events are:

+* QueryConverter0
+* WorkListQueryConverter0
+* RetrieveConverter0
+* RetrieveResultConverter0
+* QueryResultConverter0
+* ModalityWorklistQueryResultConverter0
+* MergeStudiesConverter0
+* MergeSeriesConverter0
+* ArchiveConverter0
+* VirtualServerQueryConverter
+* VirtualServerQueryResultConverter
+* MoveDeviceConverter0
+* RejectedImageConverter0

+If you would like to add a lua script to run on one of these events mount a file with the exact name of the event inside `/opt/conquest/custom-lua-scripts/` within the container.

+Examples of custom lua scripts can be found in [lua-scripts](lua-scripts) directory, and online.

 ## Databases